KazumaDesu/gen-iii-event-patcher/READMEs/README-DUAL-REGION.md

 ## Dependencies and Requirements
 * Java version 8, obtainable [here](https://adoptopenjdk.net/).
-* Ability to use a terminal.
-The terminal is your friend.
 * A compatible ROM, which currently includes:
   * English LeafGreen v1.1
   * English Emerald